MILVLG/imp/README.md

 pip install flash-attn==2.4.2 --no-build-isolation
 ```

-3. Download the pretrained base models (i.e., Phi-2 and SigLIP) to your local directories. **Note that the latest version of the Phi-2 model is not compatible with this repository, which means you MUST use the following script to download the models rather than the automatic downloaded ones by Hugging Face.**
+3. Download the pretrained base models (i.e., Phi-2 and SigLIP) to your local directories. **Note that the latest version of the Phi-2 model is not compatible with this repository.
+We strongly recommend using the following script to download the base models.**
 ``` shell
 python scripts/download_models.py
 ```